Useful Websites for Health and Safety

 Safety Schemes In Procurement (SSIP)

-SSIP is committed to ensure reduction in health and safety assessment costs and bureaucracy in the supply chain, by making cross-recognition between member schemes as effective as possible.
+SSIP is committed to ensuring a reduction in health and safety assessment costs and bureaucracy in the supply chain, by making cross-recognition between member schemes as effective as possible.

 There are currently in excess of 56750 unique suppliers registered with an SSIP Member Scheme and this information is readily accessible via the SSIP Portal.
 The SSIP Portal is free to access and provides an easy way of finding out if a supplier holds valid certification with an SSIP member scheme and confirms compliance with the SSIP Core Criteria.